You’ve heard the term diversification, but you might not know what it means. It’s more complicated than merely owning

 If the company were to go under, you’d lose your job, and the stock would be worthless.

 Part of successful investing is risk management.
-Generally, you can expect higher returns from stocks than other asset classes.
+Generally, you can expect higher returns from

 When you have the right diversification strategy, you are at a lower risk of having your portfolio wiped out.

 Returns are the name of the game; diversification exposes you to more profit potential.
 Lack of diversification means you lose out on the growth opportunities available when you hold various asset classes.

 If you aren’t willing to accept some risk when it comes to investing, you aren’t going to make any money.
 So how do you determine how much risk to take?